 - a. inventories are valued at cost and cost has been determined on a basis consistent with the prior year.
 Inventories which are slow moving, obsolete, or unusable, or which otherwise no longer have service potential, are valued at the lower of cost or net realizable value.
-Items for which the costs are not readily available have been valued using management's best estimate of original cost based on available information; - records respecting tangible capital assets for which the reporting organization is responsible are accurate and complete, and all acquisitions and disposals of tangible capital assets during the year have been properly authorized; - c. all charges to tangible capital assets and additions under capital leases during the year represent actual additions and no expenditures of a capital nature have been charged to expense during the year; - d. tangible capital assets are appropriately recorded at cost, based on the best information available; - e. tangible capital assets with a limited life are being amortized over management's estimation of their useful lives in a systematic and rational manner or otherwise written off as a charge to expense; - f. amortization methods and estimates of useful lives of the remaining unamortized portion of tangible capital assets have been reviewed on a regular basis and revised as appropriate; and - g. prepaid expenses represent amounts paid for services to be rendered in future periods.
+Items for which the costs are not readily available have been valued using management's best estimate of original cost based on available information; - records respecting tangible capital assets for which the reporting organization is responsible are accurate and complete, and all acquisitions and disposals of tangible capital assets during the year have been properly authorized; - c. all charges to tangible capital assets and additions under capital leases during the year represent actual additions and no expenditures of a capital nature have been charged to expense during the year; - d. tangible capital assets are appropriately recorded at cost, based on the best information available; - e. book values of significant tangible capital assets sold, destroyed, abandoned, or otherwise disposed of, have been eliminated from the accounts; - f. there have been no events or changes in circumstances that indicate that the carrying values of tangible capital assets are not recoverable; - g. tangible capital assets with a limited life are being amortized over management's estimation of their useful lives in a systematic and rational manner or otherwise written off as a charge to expense; - h. amortization methods and estimates of useful lives of the remaining unamortized portion of tangible capital assets have been reviewed on a regular basis and revised as appropriate; and i. prepaid expenses represent amounts paid for services to be rendered in future periods.

-Representation Number 16 (Inventory Quantities)
+Representation number 17 (Inventory quantities)

-Inventory quantities at March 31, 2015 must be determined from the reporting organization's perpetual inventory records, which have been adjusted on the basis of physical inventories taken by competent employees at various times during the year.
+Inventory quantities at March 31, 2016 must be determined from the reporting organization's perpetual inventory records, which have been adjusted on the basis of physical inventories taken by competent employees at various times during the year.
 The inventory balances should not include goods on consignment from others.

 Ex.
-Inventory quantities at March 31, 2015 were determined from the reporting organization's perpetual inventory records, which have been adjusted on the basis of physical inventories taken by competent employees at various times during the year.
+Inventory quantities at March 31, 2016 were determined from the reporting organization's perpetual inventory records, which have been adjusted on the basis of physical inventories taken by competent employees at various times during the year.
 The inventory balances do not include goods on consignment from others.

-Representation Number 17 (Liens and Encumbrances)
+Representation number 18 (Liens and encumbrances)